Invenietis/ck-llhook/README.md

 (nuget feed: https://get-package.net/feed/CiviKey/feed-CiviKey).

-Hooks, Processesn Dlls
+Hooks, Processes and Dlls
 =====================

 Currently 3 hooks are implemented (WH_SHELL, WH_KEYBOARD, WH_MOUSE) but it will be quite easy to support all of them.
 Implementations will be restricted by an important issue: the native hooks only communicate to the C# client via PostMessage, without any provision for marshalling extra data (the information must fit in WParam &amp; LParam).
 The fact that the hooks use PostMessage is good (there is no useless intermediate threads betwwen the hook and the WPF/WindowsForms Gui thread).
 What is bad: a mapped file that stores extra-data information is missing.
-It should be not too complicated to implement (and very efficient since I think a nearly lock-free mechanism can be achieved - it is a kind of FIFO).
+It should be not too complicated to implement (and very efficient since we need a kind of FIFO).

-Another important point: a shared section is used to store the hook identifiers, the target window and optional per-hook options (options are not currently implemented).
+Important point: a shared section is used to store the hook identifiers, the target window and optional per-hook options (options are not currently implemented).
+This section is protected by a Mutex (hook configuration local to each process uses a lock-free version check to know if it needs a resynchronization - I really wanted to avoid a global lock here each time a hook fires).

 C# side
 =======